tdilauro/Simplified-wiki/DRM-Device-Management.md

 Library patrons frequently find themselves exceeding the device limits set by DRM schemes, even though very few people actually have more devices than the limit allows.
-The most common culprit is redundant device IDs created by multiple activations of the same device.
+The most common culprit is redundant device IDs created by multiple activations of a single device.
 In general, without a record of previously used device IDs, there is no way to deactivate IDs that are no longer in use.